scraps of poetry and madness

 I am intimidated.
 I feel pressured by them.

-I understand and agree with their usefulness in the world of 'blog as archive', but the other parallel worlds of what a blog can be, I kind of like the ambiguity of posting without them.
+I understand and agree with their usefulness in the world of 'blog as archive', but among the other parallel worlds of what a blog can be, I kind of like the ambiguity of posting without them.
 Does it really matter that you know exactly what day I said this?
 Or, how close this is, temporally, to the previous post?
 To the (hopefully) next one?

 I mean, it might matter!
 I don't actually know!
 I'm asking you!